MaskiTwo/lightroom2/README.md

    ```
    cd room-light-controller
    ```
-3. Install the required dependencies:
+3. Install the required dependencies: (will do later)
    ```
    pip install -r requirements.txt
    ```